anastassiavybornova/knudepunkter/docs/HOWTO_macOS.md

 <qgispythonpath> -m pip install numpy --force-reinstall -v numpy==1.22.4
 <qgispythonpath> -m pip install contextily
 ```
-Alternatively, if you know [how to run a bash script](https://linuxhandbook.com/run-bash-script/), run `./setuppython.sh <qgispythonpath>`.
+Alternatively, if you know [how to run a bash script](https://linuxhandbook.com/run-bash-script/), navigate to the `knudepunkter-main` folder in your command line interface and run `./setuppython.sh <qgispythonpath>`.

 <p align="center"><img alt="Setting up PyQGIS from the command line (Terminal on MacOS)" src="/docs/screenshots/cli-install-macos.png" width=80%></p>